w3c/cogai/chunks-and-rules.md

 The *@do recall* action copies the chunk into the buffer.
 Changing the values of properties in the buffer won't alter the graph until you use *@do remember* to save the buffer to the graph.

-Applications may specify additional operations when initialising a module.
+Applications can define additional operations when initialising a module.
 This is used in the example demos, e.g. to allow rules to command a robot to move its arm, by passing it the desired position and direction of the robot's hand.
 Operations can be defined to allow messages to be spoken aloud or to support complex graph algorithms, e.g. for data analytics and machine learning.

 ### Operations on comma separated lists